mathnet/mathnet-symbolics/packages/MathNet.Numerics/readme.txt

 * Patch release, fixing the NuGet package to work better in WindowsPhone 8 projects.
 Assemblies are not changed.

 ### 2.6.1 - 2013-08-13
-* Patch release, fixing a bug in `ArrayStatistics.Variance` on arrays longer than 46341 entries.
+* BUG: fixing a bug in `ArrayStatistics.Variance` on arrays longer than 46341 entries.

 ### 2.6.0 - 2013-07-26
 * See also: [What's New in Math.NET Numerics 2.6](http://christoph.ruegg.name/blog/new-in-mathnet-numerics-2-6.html)